binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 <img src="https://i.gyazo.com/033512c5c7d929596017243c05ad6648.png" width="640">

-* Now that **Binance Coin (BSC)** is enabled go back to **My Wallet** and then **Binance Coin (BSC)**, to get your recieve adddress click on the receive button.
+* Now that **Binance Coin (BSC)** is enabled go back to **My Wallet** and select **Binance Coin (BSC)**, to get your receive adddress click on the receive button

 <img src="https://i.gyazo.com/ef440462eab964b639d2f94724cdd0be.png" width="640">

-* Copy your receive address by clicking on it or select one of the options to print, share or request an amount which will generate a decentralize link to receive funds
+* Copy your receive address by clicking on it, or select one of the options to print, share or request an amount to generate a decentralized link to request funds

 <img src="https://i.gyazo.com/e4bdf9d357925d72b433d84f2bf76808.png" width="640">

 ### Send BNB on the Binance Smart Chain

-* To send go to **My Wallet** and then **Binance Coin (BSC)** and then click on the send button.
+* To send go to **My Wallet**, select **Binance Coin (BSC)** and then click on the send button

 <img src="https://i.gyazo.com/ef440462eab964b639d2f94724cdd0be.png" width="640">

-* Enter the address of the person or wallet you are wanting to send to, you can also select someone from your contacts or scan a qr by either importing, scaning with a webcam or using our drag and scan desktop technology we created to allow users to scan qr codes on the desktop.
+* Either enter an address to send to, select from your contact list, or scan a qr request by importing, scanning with a webcam, or using our drag and scan desktop technology

 <img src="https://i.gyazo.com/bd7b2b02d7904cd5e1a3c0c47b9a0632.png" width="640">

-If you select to use the drag and scan qr technology then all you need to do is drag the window over a qr code you have been shared and it will automatically detect the address and fill it in for you as the send address.
+* If you select to use the drag and scan qr technology, then all you need to do is drag the window over a qr code you have been shared and it will automatically detect the address and fill it in for you as the send address

 <img src="https://i.gyazo.com/225474fb4ab42238460c062f41c182de.png" width="640">

-* Enter the amount you want to send of the coin
+* Enter the amount of the coin you want to send

 <img src="https://i.gyazo.com/98cc4f09e4fe2be389f8a3053164b254.png" width="640">